eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 $ICEORYX_ROOT/build/iox-roudi
 ```

-Afterwards we can start the applications which immediately connect to the RouDi via their runtime.
+Afterwards, we can start the applications which immediately connect to the RouDi via their runtime.

 When the application terminates, the runtime cleans up all resources needed for communication with RouDi.
 This
-includes all memory chunks used for the data transmission which may still be hold by the application.
+includes all memory chunks used for the data transmission which may still be held by the application.

 We now briefly define the main entities of an iceoryx system which were already used in the example above.